 Statistical Mechanics, Critical Phenomena and Renormalization Group

-The course is designed as an introduction to the methods of statistical mechanics and evolves into critical phenomena and the renormalization group.
+An introduction to the methods of statistical mechanics that evolves into critical phenomena and the renormalization group.

-The analogy between statistical field theory and quantum field theory may be addressed throughout the course.
+The analogy between statistical field theory and quantum field theory is addressed throughout the course.

-Key concept which will be emphasized in this course is universality; we concern systems with a large number of degrees of freedom which may interact with each other in a complicated and possibly highly non-linear manner, according to laws which we may not understand.
-However, we may be able to make progress in understanding behavior of such problems by identifying a few relevant variables at particular scales.
+The key concept emphasized in this course is universality; we are concerned with systems with a large number of degrees of freedom which may interact with each other in a complicated and possibly highly non-linear manner, according to laws which we may not understand.
+However, we may be able to make progress in understanding the behavior of such problems by identifying a few relevant variables at particular scales.
 The renormalization group addresses such a mechanism.

-Some selected topics are planned to be covered, such as conformal field theory, vector models/matrix models, SLE.
+Some selected topics are covered, such as conformal field theory, vector models/matrix models, and SLE.

 Students should have knowledge of Classical Mechanics and Quantum Mechanics to advanced undergraduate level.